saptarshibasu/java-algorithms/README.md

 e.g. hashcode & (Capacity - 1) enstead of modulo or division operation

+### Sorted Data helps in Branch Prediction

+If within a loop there are branching instructions (if else) based on the input data, the loop performance will improve with a sorted input data set due to modern processor branch predictions.

+### LinkedHashMap

+LinkedHashMap can maintain a specific order of the entries (predictable iteraion order)
+- Insertion order
+- Access order

+The underlying data structure is a doubly linked list.

+If the map is constructed to preserve access order, every `get()` call will increase the modCount (which is used by the Iterator to throw ConcurrentMModificationException) and also move the entry before the current head of the LinkedList.
+This functionality can be used to implement LRU cache, provided the `removeEldestEntry()` is overridden to implement a cache eviction policy.

+### Unicode Charset

+UTF-8 is the most commonly used Unicode character encoding.
+It is a variable length Unicode encoding.

+## Miscellaneous Code Snippets

 ### hashCode() implementation of String class

     public int hashCode() {